Vladislav Dikidzhi

-Vladislav Maksimovich Dikidzhi (born August 22, 2004) is a Russian figure skater competing in men's singles.
+Vladislav Maksimovich Dikidzhi (Russian: Владислав Максимович Дикиджи; born 22 August 2004) is a Russian figure skater competing in men's singles, who currently competes as an Individual Neutral Athlete.
 He is the 2025 Russian national champion and 2024 Russian national silver medalist.
+Internationally, he is the 2026 Kinoshita Cup gold medalist.

 He has landed quadruple Axels in practice.

 Personal life

-Dikidzhi was born on August 22, 2004 in Saint Petersburg, Russia to a Russian mother and a Bulgarian father with Turkish roots.
+Dikidzhi was born on 22 August 2004 in Saint Petersburg, Russia to a Russian mother and a Bulgarian father with Turkish roots.
 In Turkish, Dikidzhi's last name means "tailor."
 He also has a younger sister, Valeria.

 In February 2024, Dikidzhi was nearly stabbed while riding a metro in Saint Petersburg after an intoxicated man suddenly grabbed him held a knife to his throat after demanding that Dikidzhi give up his seat.
 Fortunately, Dikidzhi was able to fend off the attacker and flee the scene.
 Although he reported the incident to Russian police, all charges against the attacker were ultimately dropped.

+In mid-2025, he was included on the Forbes 30 Under 30 list.

 His figure skating idol is Nathan Chen.

 Career

 Early career

 Dikidzhi began figure skating at the age of four.
 His first coach was Tatiana Petrova, who trained him at the Nevsky Ice Skating School.
 At the age of ten, Dikidzhi transferred to the Zvezdny Led Skating School, where Oleg Tataurov became his coach.

 He made his national debut at the 2019 Russian Junior Championships, where he finished in sixteenth place.
 Dikidzhi then subsequently went on to place fourteenth at the 2020 Russian Junior Championships and sixth at the 2021 Russian Junior Championships.